entropia64x/neoquestII/README.md

 ```
 ========}

+Walk to the right to take the teleport orb of city of Phorofor.

-From 1 unit diagonally from the teleport orb to outside the tower on Dead Hills.
+From 1 unit diagonally from the teleport orb (inside tower in a hill) to outside the tower on Dead Hills.

 Start at level 16.
 ```